 - Ra’d Maneuvers are held between different army branches in the Western command.

-- Badr Maneuvers between different army branches are held by Third Army Command.
+- Third Army Command holds Badr Maneuvers between different army branches.

 - Ein Jalut Maneuvers in Jordan is held with the Jordanian Armed Forces.

-Industries that the military owns have always been a powerful contributor to the economy of the country, even when profits have not been made public.
+Industries that the military owns have always been an influential contributor to the country's economy, even when profits have not been made public.

-For any person interested in joining the Egyptian military, there are many military academies where they can get the needed training and qualification to become a military member and serve the nation.
+For anyone interested in joining the Egyptian military, there are many military academies where they can get the needed training and qualifications to serve the nation.